kpomphrey-stint/sim-apns-push/README.md

 APNS_DIR=/tmp

 # Simulator UUID
-APNS_SIMULATOR_UUID=D6F87E56-19DF-4A46-9653-3D9400416CDA
+APNS_SIMULATOR_UUID=12345678-1234-1234-12345678

 # App bundle ID to target
-APNS_TARGET_BUNDLE=com.stint.v3
+APNS_TARGET_BUNDLE=com.my.bundle
 ```

-You should create a `.env.local` and add your own settings there
+You should create a `.env.local` and add your own settings there.

 ## How do I find the simulator UUID?
 Make sure your simulator is booted and run